Hit and Run Victims Attorney in Boston

 A hit-and-run victims attorney in Boston will help you stay up to date with the criminal case and educate you about any available state or federal victim's resources.
 Although the judge in the criminal case could order the driver to pay restitution, you can still pursue a civil judgment separately to fully compensate you for your injuries.

-The Law Offices of Jeffrey S. Glassman has successfully handled hit-and-run cases and other car accident cases on behalf of individuals in Boston, Brockton, Cambridge, Lawrence and other areas of Massachusetts.
+The Jeffrey Glassman Injury Lawyers has successfully handled hit-and-run cases and other car accident cases on behalf of individuals in Boston, Brockton, Cambridge, Lawrence and other areas of Massachusetts.
 Our attorneys are equipped to help all hit-and-run victims, including motorists, passengers, motorcyclists, bicyclists and pedestrians whose lives have been turned upside down by a fleeing driver’s negligence.